 Proper care is one of the main conditions to ensure the long and successful life of linens.
 Here you will find a few suggestions that will help your fine linens to wear softly and smoothly through the endless laundering.

 It is important to select the proper washing agent.
 Many detergents today contain optical whitening agents that work well on white linens.
-These are not, however, recommended for colored linens, as discoloring and spotting may result from it.
-When washing colored garments check that your detergent does not have whitening agents, or choose a soap powder.
+These are not, however, recommended for dyed linens, as discoloring and spotting may happen.
+When washing dyed garments check that your detergent does not have whitening agents, or choose a soap powder.
 If you have hard water, with a high lime content, we recommend a softening agent, especially for darker colors.

 Hand wash linen clothing using a gentle swishing motion, but never wring, twist or scrub the cloth.
 Hand washing is best suited for clothing that is not heavily soiled, or for linen fabric with a loose weave, which might be damaged in a washing machine.

 Use a neutral or mild detergent that does not contain any bleaching agents such as chlorine or peroxide.
 Do not pour the detergent directly on textiles; rather, add it to the water as the wash tub fills or dilute detergent with water, then add linens.
 Be sure that detergent is completely rinsed from the garment before drying.

 The detergents that contain bleaching agents are perfect for white linen but should not be used for washing dyed linen or else your linen would get discolored or spotted.
 Chlorine bleach can weaken fibers and cause them to yellow.
 If white fabrics need bleaching, use an oxygen-based bleach.